lbalbi/big_data_datasets/README.md

 ### - wikidata [1]:
   The wikidata acts as the main storage for the structured data of Wikipedia.
-  The latest version (as of 11/12/2024) of the KG contains 114,682,266 entities and over 1.5B triples/ statements.

 ### -  wikinegata [2]:
   The wikinegata was obtained from a subset of wikidata along with a set of derived "useful" negative statements.
-It contains 681 million negative and 100 million positive statements

 ### - ConceptNet [3]:
+negative statements make up only 3% of examples in the ConceptNet knowledge graph

 ### - ConceptNet + Uncommonsense [4]: